kartaview/upload-scripts/README.md

 ```

-## 2. Generate Exif info from KV metadata file
+## 2. Generate Exif info

 ##### Description
-This script generates GPS Exif info for each image from an KV metadata format file.
+This script generates GPS Exif for each image.
+It has two options generating exif info from metadata file or generating exif info from a custom geojson file.

-##### Usage
 ```
 cd /path_to_scripts